BTS Meal

 The BTS Meal was a meal sold by the international fast food chain McDonald's in collaboration with the South Korean boy band BTS.
-Consisting of Chicken McNuggets, medium French fries, a medium Coca-Cola, and two spicy dipping sauces (Sweet Chili and Cajun), the BTS Meal was introduced on May 26, 2021, to June 20, 2021, in select countries and eventually reached a total of fifty countries.
+Consisting of Chicken McNuggets, medium French fries, a medium Coca-Cola, and two spicy dipping sauces (Sweet Chili and Cajun), the BTS Meal was sold from May 26, 2021, to June 20, 2021, in select countries and eventually reached a total of fifty countries.

 Product description

-The BTS Meal consists of a 10- or 9-piece Chicken McNuggets, medium French fries, a medium Coca-Cola, and Sweet Chili and Cajun dipping sauces inspired by "popular McDonald's South Korean recipes".
+The BTS Meal consists of a 10- or 9-piece Chicken McNuggets, medium french fries, a medium Coca-Cola, and Sweet Chili and Cajun dipping sauces inspired by "popular McDonald's South Korean recipes".

 History

 A representative from the band's agency, Big Hit Entertainment, announced the collaboration between BTS and McDonald's through an official statement.
 Fans could purchase a meal coupon through a food ordering service prior to the official release.

 Depending on the countries and location, the BTS Meal was available via dine-in, take-out, drive-through, and app-based orders, and it was only available during regular hours.
 The collaboration was the third collaboration for McDonald's.
-The BTS Meal was first released on May 26, 2021, in select countries, including: the United States, Austria, the Bahamas, Brazil, Canada, Colombia, the Dominican Republic, Indonesia, Israel, Malaysia, Paraguay, the Philippines, and Sint Maarten.
+The BTS Meal was first released on May 26, 2021, in select countries, including: the United States, Austria, the Bahamas, Brazil, Canada, Colombia, the Dominican Republic, Indonesia, Israel, Malaysia, Paraguay, the Philippines, Taiwan, Romania and Sint Maarten.
 By late June, the meal had been released in fifty countries.
 Amidst the COVID-19 pandemic, massive crowds in Indonesia reportedly forced the temporary closure of many outlets, whereas in Singapore, the meal could only be ordered via delivery to prevent crowding at outlets due to the pandemic.
 Upon its release, the BTS-inspired packaging that the meal was served in was listed for resale on several e-commerce platforms, including Carousell.
 The promotion was discontinued on June 20, 2021.

+Availability dates

+Dates and countries adapted from ABS-CBN News.